 Distance: 10.8km / 6.7 miles

-Car Parking: For a start point of Siddington Bridge, there is a small amount of off-road car parking near the bridge, adjacent to a playing field.
+Car Parking: for a start point of Upper Sddington Bridge, there is a small amount of off-road car parking near the bridge adjacent to a playing field.

 The towpath from Siddington to Latton is generally easy walking along a pleasant rural route.
 The only detraction can be the noise from the A419 dual-carriageway beyond South Cerney.

 Most of the canal in this section is unrestored.
-There are, however, a number of highlights along the route including Cowground Bridge, Boxwell Springs Lock, Wildmoorway Lower Lock, Gateway Bridge, Cerney Wick Pound, Spill Weir & Lock, and Cerney Wick Roundhouse.
-All of these (except the Roundhouse which is private property) have undergone some degree of restoration, with Gateway Bridge being newly constructed in 2003.
+There are, however, a number of highlights including Cowground Bridge, Boxwell Springs Lock, Wildmoorway Lower Lock, Gateway Bridge, Cerney Wick Pound, Spill Weir & Lock, and Cerney Wick Roundhouse.
+All of these (except the Roundhouse which is a private house) have undergone some degree of restoration, with Gateway Bridge being newly constructed in 2003.